 Significant environmental events, such as releases immediately reportable under 10 CFR 20.2202 or events which violate NRC or Agreement State regulatory requirements.

+Lost or stolen licensed material reportable under 10 CFR 20.2201(a)(1)(i) or 10 CFR 37.57(a).
+A PN is not required for lost or stolen portable moisture density gauges, gas chromatographs, static eliminators, explosive/chemical agent detectors, and other devices or material posing minimal safety hazard.

 An event at an NRC or Agreement State licensed facility (including facilities issued a construction permit) that results in a serious injury to a contaminated person or a fatality.
 A PN is not appropriate for serious injuries involving uncontaminated persons.